 What is a Survival Action?

-In addition to a Camp Fire wrongful death lawsuit, you may also file a survival action if your family member survived the initial injuries from the fire but died later as a result of those injuries.
+In addition to a wrongful death claim, you may also file a survival action if your family member survived the initial injuries from the fire but died later as a result of those injuries.
 A survival action is a separate action from a wrongful death claim and may entitle family members to additional compensation for the loss of a loved one.

 Why Do I Need a Camp Fire Attorney to File a Wrongful Death Claim?

-Why Should I File a Camp Fire Wrongful Death Lawsuit?
+Why Should I File a Wrongful Death Claim Related to the Camp Fire?

 If a family member died in the Camp Fire, you are entitled to compensation for your losses.
 However, you must assert your claim by filing a wrongful death action naming the party or parties responsible for the fire.
 PG&E has already been named in several personal injury lawsuits and wrongful death lawsuits related to the Camp Fire.

-By filing a Camp Fire wrongful death lawsuit, you may receive compensation that can help your family as you continue to move forward with your life after a tragic loss.
+By filing a wrongful death action, you may receive compensation that can help your family as you continue to move forward with your life after a tragic loss.
 You also have the opportunity to hold the party responsible for your family member’s death liable in court for its negligence and wrongdoing.

-What are the Elements of a Camp Fire Wrongful Death Lawsuit?
+What are the Elements of a Wrongful Death Claim?

-How do you prove wrongful death?
 When you file a wrongful death lawsuit, you must have sufficient evidence to prove all the legal elements to recover compensation for your claim.
-In California, the elements of a typical wrongful death suit or claim include:
+In California, the elements of a typical wrongful death claim include: